Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 **Organization** - The organization whose project managers should have administrative permissions for this project.
 The organization must have been previously registered with the Tasking Manager.

+**Campaign** - Select one of the campaigns of the organization

-**Interests** - Used to suggest projects to mappers.
+**Categories** - Used to suggest projects to mappers.
 Mappers specify their interests in their profile.

 **OSMCha filter ID** - OSMCha is offered as a link from the contributions overview.
 The standard filter confines output to the bounding box of the project and to contributions not older than the project creation date and with the name of the project in the changeset comment.
 If you think something different would be a better approach  to analyze the changesets of your project then either provide an OSMCha URL or an OSMCha filter id here.